-The Employer agrees to recognize one (1) steward for each thirty (30) bargaining unit employees or portion thereof in each location or section (for a total of three (3)), to be selected by the Union.
+The Employer agrees to recognize one (1) steward for each thirty (30) bargaining unit employees or portion thereof covered by this Agreement for purposes of union business, to be selected by the Union.

 Stewards and/or the chapter chair shall be allowed reasonable time during working hours to investigate and process grievances as defined in Article 3.8, 3.9 and 19.
-The Union shall provide the County's Labor Relations Representative with a current list of all stewards and the chapter chair.
+The Union shall provide the County's Labor Relations Representative with a current list of all stewards and the chapter chair, and shall provide a current list of stewards for each respective department to each department head.